A SuperWhisper alternative without the pricing math.

 Can I choose different models in Chirp?

 No, and that's deliberate.
-Chirp ships with local voice models already chosen and tuned for Apple Silicon, so there's nothing to download or configure per use case.
+Chirp presents one tested on-device voice engine with Fast and Precise modes, so there is no model catalog or pipeline to configure.
 If you enjoy experimenting with model choices, SuperWhisper is built for that.
 If you want it to just work, that's Chirp.

 Does Chirp transcribe meetings?

 Yes.
 Meeting Mode records the call audio on your Mac, no bot joins the meeting, and the transcript labels each speaker automatically.
-You can export to Markdown or SRT.
+You can copy it out with the speaker labels intact.